dannychen0830/dannychen0830.github.io/blog/interview-question.md

 ## Interesting(-ish) Interview Question

-So, while I was looking for jobs this summer, I encountered this question: If I give you samples from a uniform distribution distributed along the interval $$(0, d)$$, how do you find $d$?
+So, while I was looking for jobs this summer, I encountered this question: If I give you samples from a uniform distribution distributed along the interval $$(0, d)$$, how do you find $$d$$?

 My nervous adrenaline-packed brain started its scambled search through my statistics database.
 I immediately replied: "I remember that the maximum likelihood estimate for $$d$$ is the max out of all samples."
 I was quite confident in this answer as I can still recall some details in the derivation.
 However, the interviewer rejected my answer (politely, of course) and asked me to think about the expectation of the uniform distribution.
 The second answer became obvious given this hint: the expectation of a uniform distribution with support $$(0,d)$$ is $$d/2$$ and the typical averaging would do the job (upon rescaling).